 - Understand the role of variables in measuring changes.

-These plant experiments below are great for elementary to middle school students.
+💡 The plant experiments below are great for elementary and middle school students.
 For our younger kiddos, check out our list of plant activities for preschoolers.

-More than plant growth experiments, we have lots of fun ways for you to explore plant science for kids.
-Learn about capillary action, osmosis, respiration, and more.
+In addition to plant growth experiments, we offer a variety of fun activities for kids to explore plant science.
+Learn about capillary action, osmosis, respiration, transpiration, and more.

 Acid Rain Experiment